chaddjohnson/greatupsells/README.md

    1. `shopify_admin_app_api_key` (get this from the "App Setup" page under "App credentials")
    1. `shopify_admin_app_api_secret_key` (get this from the "App Setup" page under "App credentials")
    1. `event_bus_arn` (get this in AWS [here](https://console.aws.amazon.com/events/home?region=us-east-1#/partners) under "Partner event source ARN" for region us-east-1)
-1. In AWS under EC2 Key Pairs, Import key pair with name "greatsells" for each region in which servers will be created.
 1. Configure the following secrets [here](https://github.com/neatowebsolutions/upselling/settings/secrets/actions) in GitHub:
    1. `AWS_ACCESS_KEY_ID` (key for an administrator user account used by CI)
    1. `AWS_ACCESS_KEY_ID_SERVER` (key for an administrator IAM account used by CI)